 Renaissance sources of polyphonic music not only convey a rich repertoire of some of the most impressive music ever written.
 From the point of view of their layout or mise-en-page, they are also amongst the most complex books of their time.
 They typically combine verbal text, musical notation and other graphic devices, and the different voice parts are arranged to be read separately by the performers, yet to be performed simultaneously.
 As an integral part of the production and use of these books, the mise-en-page thus provides crucial information for the understanding of the repertoire that is transmitted through them.

-This AHRC-funded project, a collaboration of the University of Manchester with Bangor University (School of Music), the University of York (Department of History of Art), the Warburg Institute (School of Advanced Studies, University of London), the Department of Digital Humanities (King’s College London) and the Digital Image Archive of Medieval Music (DIAMM) presents the first systematic resource exploring how mise-en-page functions on the pages of manuscripts and printed books produced between c.
+This website is the outcome of a project funded by the AHRC from 2010 to 2014, as a collaboration of the University of Manchester with Bangor University (School of Music), the University of York (Department of History of Art), the Warburg Institute (School of Advanced Studies, University of London), the Department of Digital Humanities (King’s College London) and the Digital Image Archive of Medieval Music (DIAMM).
+It presents the first systematic resource exploring how mise-en-page functions on the pages of manuscripts and printed books produced between c.
 1480 and 1530, when polyphonic music had spread across the whole of Europe and had achieved its fullest variety in terms of source and repertoire types.
 It investigates the ways in which meaning is constructed through interactions between the makers and users of these sources.
-The resource includes mise-en-page metadata on all extant manuscripts (c.
-300) and printed editions (c.
-80) from this period with a long-term view to extend the remit chronologically in either direction.
-It also contains the presentation and analysis of a number of selected sources in great detail, covering a broad range of differing formats, layouts, functions, repertories, languages and levels of decoration.
+The resource includes mise-en-page metadata on the extant manuscripts from this period with a long-term view to extend the remit chronologically in either direction, and also to printed editions.

-Together with the ensemble Cappella Pratensis (one of the very few professional vocal ensembles consistently singing from reproductions of original sources), the project explored how issues of mise-en-page informs musical performance.
+Together with the ensemble Cappella Pratensis (the pioneers – and still the leaders – in performing vocal polyphony from reproductions of original sources), the project explored how issues of mise-en-page informs musical performance.
 Findings from these explorations were presented in papers and a performance workshop at the International Conference Petrus Alamire - New Perspectives on Polyphony in August 2015.

 We welcome input from the scholarly community as regards missing information, errors, additional sources, or links to online images.
 Please feel free to send any queries or information to the project director.